BlueDotBrigade/weevil/Doc/Notes/ScratchPad.md

 ### Then

-Then there will be 36 visible records
+Then there will be 36 records
-Then the records will be
-Then all records will include: abc
+Then each records will include: abc
-Then all records will include either
+Then each records will include either
 """
 enter
 list
 here
 """
-Then all records will exclude: abc
+Then each records will exclude: abc
-Then all records will exclude
+Then each records will exclude
 """
 enter
 list
 here
 """

-Then all records will be pinned
+Then each records will be pinned
+Then the 4th record will be pinned

 Then the visible record count in the status bar will be 123,456